 The Immigration and Nationality Act (INA) sets annual worldwide and per-country numerical limits on employment-based and family-sponsored immigrant visas.
 These visas are supply-side "products," allocated on a first-come, first-served basis.
 The February 2020 Visa Bulletin is issued on the basis of reported demand received from State (visa applicants) and Homeland Security (adjustment applicants) by January 9, 2020.

-This month's bulletin shows continued backlogs (demand > supply) in the employment-based categories with EB-1 backlogs for all countries; EB-2 backlogs for China and India; EB-3 backlogs for China, India, and the Philippines (including "Other Workers"); EB-4 backlogs for El Salvador, Guatemala, Honduras, and Mexico (with worldwide unavailability for "Certain Religious Workers"); and EB-5 backlogs for China and Vietnam (with worldwide unavailability for "Regional Centers").
+This month's bulletin shows backlogs (demand > supply) in the employment-based categories with EB-1 backlogs for all countries; EB-2 backlogs for China and India; EB-3 backlogs for China, India, and Philippines (including "Other Workers"); EB-4 backlogs for El Salvador, Guatemala, Honduras, and Mexico (including "Certain Religious Workers"); and EB-5 backlogs for China, India, and Vietnam (for both "Non-Regional" and "Regional" Centers).
 All other employment-based categories are current.
-There continue to be significant backlogs in all family-sponsored categories, with backlogs of up to ~23 years (FS-4 category for the Philippines).
+There continue to be significant backlogs in all family-sponsored categories (except for the F2A category, with worldwide availability), with backlogs of up to ~24 years (FS-3 category for Mexico).

 A link to the February bulletin is here.